-A. In November 2014, the Oakland electorate approved a ballot measure creating an independent Redistricting Commission that will redraw district boundary lines for City Council Districts and Oakland Unified Board Member Districts.
+A. In November 2014, the Oakland electorate approved a ballot measure creating an independent Redistricting Commission that will redraw district boundary lines for City Council and School Board of Directors districts.
 The Commission will redraw the lines every 10 years, coinciding with the U.S. Census, beginning in 2020 and every year ending in zero thereafter.

 Q. How many Commission members will there be?

 A. The Redistricting Commission will have 13 voting members and two (2) alternate members.
 There will be at least one member from each existing district serving on the Redistricting Commission.